-3. What aspects of the intern's overall performance needed/needs improvement?
+3. What aspects of the intern's overall performance e needed/needs improvement?

-4. Were there major changes in the project from what was originally planned?
-If yes, explain.
+4. Were there major changes in the project from wexplain. hat was originally planned?
+If yes,

 5. Was a written report or publication required by the internship?
-If yes - has the report been completed and submitted?
+If yes - has the report

+been completed and submitted?

 6. Additional comments:

-Student Intern signature
+St udent Intern signature Date

-Supervisor signature
+Su pervisor signature Date